stiles/dodgers/README.md

 ---

+## Notes

+This project, which started as a few scrapers, has grown into a detailed project and outgrown its original documentation.
+More to come soon.
+If you have questions in the meantime, [please let me know](mailto:mattstiles@gmail.com).

 ## Contributions

 Contributions, suggestions and enhancements are welcome!
 Please open an issue or submit a pull request if you have suggestions for improvement.

 ## License